LORD-MicroStrain/mip_sdk/README.md

    * You can use `cmake-gui ..` instead if you'd prefer to use the GUI tool (and have it installed).
    * An alternative generator may be used, such as ninja, code blocks, etc. by specifying `-G <generator>`
 3. Invoke `cmake --build .` in the build directory
-4. (Optional, if BUILD_PACKAGE was enabled) Run `cmake --build . --target package` to build the packages.
+4. (Optional, if MICROSTRAIN_BUILD_PACKAGE was enabled) Run `cmake --build . --target package` to build the packages.

 ### Building without CMake